• Skip to primary navigation

 how-to-remove-garage-floor-oil-stains

-How to remove oil stains and grease from your garage floor can depend upon the size and age of the stain, as well as the surface texture of the concrete.
-Many times, the best way to remove these stains will vary from floor to floor.
-Regardless, they are an eyesore to anyone that likes to maintain a clean garage floor or driveway free from oil stains.
+Removing oil stains and grease from your concrete garage floor, driveway, or workshop can depend on the size and age of the stain, as well as the concrete’s surface texture.
+Often, the best way to remove these stains varies from floor to floor.
+Regardless, they are an eyesore to anyone who likes to maintain a clean garage floor or driveway free from oil stains.

-The problem is that concrete is a very porous medium that can absorb oil and other liquids like a sponge.
-If allowed to sit for a while, oil will soak into the garage floor and do a great job of infuriating the efforts of even the most determined to remove it.
+The problem is that concrete is a porous medium that can absorb oil and other liquids like a sponge.
+If allowed to sit for a while, oil will soak into the garage floor and do a great job of thwarting even the most determined efforts to remove it.

-As a result, we discuss a few of the best methods for removing oil stains from your garage floor and driveway that have proven to work.
+As a result, we cover the best methods for removing oil stains from your garage floor and driveway that have proven to work.
 How well each works depends on how stubborn the stains may be.
-These methods can include:
+They are listed below in order from the simplest to the most involved.

-1. Using a powdered detergent to scrub or make a poultice.
+1. Use a powdered detergent to scrub the stain or make a poultice.

-2. Applying concrete degreasers to emulsify and lift the oil stain.
+2. Apply concrete degreasers to emulsify and lift oil stains.

 Powdered Detergent to Remove Oil Stains